ElfSundae/laravel-apps/README.md

 $ composer require elfsundae/laravel-apps
 ```

-For Lumen or earlier Laravel than v5.5, you need to register the service provider manually:
+For earlier Laravel than v5.5, you need to register the service provider manually:

 ```php
 ElfSundae\Laravel\Apps\AppsServiceProvider::class,